FAIR-Chem/fairchem/docs/core/lmdb_dataset_creation.md

 ### Advanced usage

 LmdbDataset supports multiple LMDB files because the need to highly parallelize the dataset construction process.
-With OCP's largest split containing 135M+ frames, the need to parallelize the LMDB generation process for these was necessary.
+With FAIRChem's largest split containing 135M+ frames, the need to parallelize the LMDB generation process for these was necessary.
 If you find yourself needing to deal with very large datasets we recommend parallelizing this process.

 +++